Frederick Irving Anderson

 I also found it hard to believe that rich people in 1929 were spending large sums of scholarship money supporting talentless but genteel students in music.

 Admittedly, Anderson was alive in 1929 New York, and I was not!
 So maybe he knew things I didn't.

-"Vivace - Ma Non Troppo" builds upon subjects, such as classical debut recitals, discussed in an earlier and much better tale, "Big Time" (1927).
+"Vivace - Ma Non Troppo" builds upon subjects, such as classical debut recitals, discussed in an earlier and more plausible tale, "Big Time" (1927).

-Links to the Selfridge and Sage tales.
+Similarities to the Selfridge and Sage tales.
 "The Two Martimos" recalls such Selfridge and Sage tales as "A Start in Life" and "The Door Key".
-SPOILERS.
-All of these have outsiders form the big world hiding out in remote New England areas.
+BIG SPOILERS.
+All of these have outsiders from the big world hiding out in remote New England areas.

 Just as Parr collaborates with local New England lawman Orlo Sage in "The Door Key", so does Parr collaborate with the local Sheriff in "The Two Martimos".